yabwon/SAS_PACKAGES/packages/baseplus.md

 ## >>> `%dedupListP()` macro: <<< <a name="deduplistp-macro"></a> #######################

-The `%dedupListP()` macro deletes duplicated values from a *PIPE(`|`) separated* list of values.
-List, including separators, can be no longer than a value carried by a single macrovariable.
+The `%dedupListP()` macro deletes duplicated values from a *PIPE(`|`)-separated* list of values.
+List, including separators, can be no longer than a value carried by a single macro variable.

 Returned value is *unquoted*.
 Leading and trailing spaces are ignored.